Threshold Detection¶

 The original Fault ID identifier's alert lifecycle is not affected

-Therefore, when the monitor first triggers an alert (i.e., starting a new alert lifecycle), the system simultaneously generates two alert messages.
+Therefore, when the monitor first triggers an alert (i.e., starts a new alert lifecycle), the system simultaneously generates two alert messages.
 They appear similar because:

 -